Respiratory Airway Infections Infections

 Epiglottitis

 Epiglottitis is a medical emergency and risk of mortality is extremely high.
-Signs and symptoms include acute onset and fever, sore throat, hoarseness, and a barking cough.
+Signs and symptoms include acute onset and fever, sore throat, and hoarseness.
 There is retraction of the suprasternal notch and stridor with every breath.
-The throat is inflamed, and the epiglottis is swollen, stiff, and a beefy red color and can be seen by direct laryngoscopy.
+The throat is inflamed, and the epiglottis is swollen, stiff, and a beefy red color.
 The disease can progress rapidly resulting in toxicity, prostration, severe dyspnea, and cyanosis.
-The physician should be watchful for the dysphagia, dysphonia, drooling, and distress—the four D’s.
+The physician should be watchful for dysphagia, dysphonia, drooling, and distress—the four D’s.

 Epidemiology